SAP-archive/smp-mobiliser-template/README.md

         mvn jetty:run-war -Djetty.port=8080 -Ddaemon=false -Dhttp.proxyHost=myproxy -Dhttp.proxyPort=8080 -Dhttps.proxyHost=myproxy -Dhttps.proxyPort=8080

+### JMS Integration with Brand Mobiliser

+If you want to build your mobiliser.war with preconfigured JMS bundles for integration with Brand mobiliser, find the two `<-- CUSTOMISATION POINT` blocks in dist/pom.xml mentioning JMS and uncomment the relevant sections to activate packaging the JMS bundles.

 ## Getting Help

 Documentation for installation, administration, and developers can be found